roseengineering/openstack-playbooks/README.md

 images and create servers.
 A few helper bash scripts will be in your home directory.

-Run "bash status.sh" to see the status of the cluster.
+Run "./status.sh" to see the status of the cluster.
-Run "bash build.sh" to create the provider network as well as download debian and ubuntu images and register them with the cluster.
+Run "./build.sh" to create the provider network as well as download debian and ubuntu images and register them with the cluster.
 The script will also create a security group and upload your public key for the demo user

-Run "bash list.sh" to show your running instances.
-Run "bash kill.sh" will kill an instance.
-To create an instance run either "bash ubuntu.sh" or "bash debian.sh".
+Run "./list.sh" to show your running instances.
+Run "./kill.sh" will kill an instance.
+To create an instance run either "./ubuntu.sh" or "./debian.sh".
 The script nvidia.sh will create a ubuntu based instance with an Nvidia card attached.
 (The nvidia card must be whitelisted in /etc/nova/nova.conf on the controller.
 At the moment only the 1050Ti and 750Ti cards are whitelisted.)